Skip to main content

 Which free charging deals are the best?

-The next-best option is a kilowatt-hour credit, which tells drivers how many times they can fully recharge their vehicle before the credit runs out.
-For instance, do you have a 2019+ Hyundai Ioniq Electric?
-It comes with a battery pack with a modest 38.3-kWh capacity.
-Considering Hyundai includes 250 kWh of free charging with this vehicle, you can fill up from empty about six-and-a-half times before you start paying.
+The next-best option is a kilowatt-hour credit, which tells drivers how much free electricity they can draw before the credit runs out.
+For instance, do you have a 2026 BMW i4?
+Its usable battery pack capacity is about 81 kWh.
+Considering BMW includes 1,000 kWh of free charging with this vehicle, you can fill up from empty 12 times before you start paying.
 A charging credit is roughly equivalent but harder to compare, as the number of times you can recharge your vehicle depends on the charger's cost of electricity, which can vary between chargers.

 Am I Ready for an EV?